bslgroup/YidC/README.md

 #Water Analysis (water.tcl)

 The amount of solvent water inside the groove quantified using water analysis VMD script.
 This calculates the number of water molecules within 5 ̊A of the R366 for every frame of trajectory.

+#Simulation files (PDB's) structure coordinate files of all YidC systems studied in this research are provided here.